sto3014/LRPhotos/README.md

 Lightroom collection /Photos app/Missing in Photos.
 The search will be only done for the selected photos (unpublished photos will be ignored).

+### Search source Photos in Photos app

+This action searches for images in Photos app that habe the same file name (without suffix) as the one selected in Lightroom.
+The photos that were found are added to the album /Lr Photos/Source Photos.
+This can be helpful to remove duplicates.
+But take care.
+The same file name in Photos may represent a different photo in Lightroom.

+Nevertheless, if you use the Project Indigo camera instead of the Lightroom Mobile camera you will get a lot of duplicates.
+The Project Indigo file names pretty unique so you normally won't run into a problem if you remove duplicates.
+After removing duplicates you should set a keyword on the checked photos (e.g. projectindigo_duplicates_removed) to avoid that the searches become bigger and bigger.

 ## Settings

 * Lightroom Catalog: Truncate Version